nmsmith/circuit-editor/README.md

 ### Using a mouse

-To pan the canvas using a mouse, hold down the right mouse button and then move the mouse in the direction you want to pan.
+To pan the canvas using a mouse, hold down the middle mouse button and then move the mouse in the direction you want to pan.

 To zoom the canvas using a mouse, place the mouse cursor at the location you wish to zoom toward, and then rotate the scroll wheel.